 Risks of Payday Loans on Disability Income

-Payday loans accepting disability income create serious financial risks through debt trap cycles.
-When $1,198.66 monthly cpp disability must cover all expenses, repaying $570 in 14 days becomes impossible.
+Payday loans that accept disability income create serious financial risks through debt-trap cycles.
+When the $1,191.72 average monthly CPP disability must cover all expenses, repaying $570 in 14 days becomes impossible.
 Unable to repay, Canadians take new payday loans to cover old loans—paying thousands yearly while balances never decrease.

 Each $70 fee represents funds unavailable for prescriptions, food, transportation, and assistive devices.
 Choose 0% interest alternatives like Bree to avoid these traps.
 Never take loans to pay loans—contact lenders if struggling, or call Credit Counselling Canada at 1-866-398-5999.